tfausak/tfausak.github.io/_posts/2016-12-28-problematic-versioning-policy.md

     it changed into its current form.
 SemVer was introduced in December 2009.
     We shouldn't use inferior things simply because they've been around longer.

--   Tooling does no depend on the PVP.
+-   Tooling does not depend on the PVP.
 If you use Cabal and Hackage, everything works with version bounds and a solver.
 If you use Stack and Stackage, everything works with snapshots.